ArriW/thunder/guides/nighttime-guide.md

 - Carry him **directly** to the potty zone (no play, no talk)
 - Allow **3–5 minutes** to pee, then return to crate
 - **Do NOT feed or praise** — this is a relief trip, not training
-- If he doesn’t pee, still return him to the crate
+- If he doesn't pee, still return him to the crate
-- **Ignore** post-return whining unless it’s urgent or escalating
+- **Ignore** post-return whining unless it's urgent or escalating

 ---